spresnac/logcrawler-client/README.md

 ],
 ```

+## Sending PHP and laravel version to your server (v2.1.0+ client and server)
+To have an oversight of your installed version, logcrawler-client can send this information to your server.
+Both must have at least v2.1.0 or higher!

+By default, sending this information is set to `false`, you can set each option by itself in your `.env`:

+`LOGCRAWLER_INFO_PHP` => (bool, default false) Send PHP version to your server?

+`LOGCRAWLER_INFO_LARAVEL` => (bool, default false) Send laravel version to your server?

+Now, you can run the command or shedule it (once a week or so) as you like in your app.

+`php artisan logcrawler:client:sendversions`

 ## Finally
 Now, your logging to Logcrawler is enabled and you can watch your logs.
 Have fun 😎